The sector's view: Who benefits from leadership development? Everyone.

 This is just the start of Steph’s leadership journey.
 She leads herself in an exemplary way and by example, and is more confident when bringing new perspectives and challenges to our team.
 Clore6 has enhanced what was already an existing talent and I can’t wait to see what she does next.

-Clore6 is a six-month leadership development programme open to emerging leaders working in the social sector - this encompasses charities, social enterprises and those working for social change.
-We are running a number of Clore6 programmes in 2018, please visit here for information.
+Our Emerging Leader Clore6: Youth Programme is a six-month leadership development programme open to emerging leaders working in the youth sector - this encompasses charities, social enterprises and those working for social change in the youth sector.

 Please share your comments about this blog below, or you can join the conversation on Twitter.